 Wilhelmshaven on Aug.
 22 and took up a position west of Ireland and waited.
 After being informed that war

-had broken out he had orders to begin sinking shipping and at 19:45 on Sept.
-3, 1939 he fired the first torpedoes of the war, one hit the Athenia, she was only 271 miles from where her sister had gone down
+had broken out he had orders to begin sinking shipping and at 19:45 on September 3, 1939 he fired the first torpedoes of the war, one hit the Athenia.
+She was only 271 miles from where her sister had gone down

 The torpedo struck the ship on the port side behind the engine room and brought her to a halt.
 The damage

 was not tremendous, but it was fatal and her captain, James Cook, knew it, Lemp however, did not.
 The second torpedo ran erratic which caused Lemp to dive the boat in case the torpedo ran a circle.
 Many survivors reported that U-30 surfaced and shelled the ship, aiming at the wireless room, Captain Cook was quoted as saying "One shell carried away the main mast.
 It was evidently aimed at the wireless room, but missed its mark."
 A photo of the ship sinking by the stern taken the next day however shows both masts still in tact.